Geological Timeline

 Permian Period

 The Permian started about 300 million years ago and it went until the beginning of the Triassic, which is part of the Mesozoic Era.
+It lasted 47 million years.
 This is an amazing period as it saw the diversification of animals into the ancestral groups of mammals, turtles, scaly reptiles and archosaurs, which are the ancestors for the birds and crocodiles.

 This happened because the new, expansive deserts were very harsh for the amphibians; evolution found a way by generating animals which were better adapted to living in dry land.